kelayamatoz/Digital-Systems-Design-Lab/lab2.md

 ```

 ## Your Turn
 * Please use the LUT syntax to implement the app in Lab2Part4LUT.
+The LUT is 3 by 3 filled with integers from 1 to 9.
 What we want
 to do here is that given a LUT, the user will provide a base value, index i and
 index j.
-The output should be base + LUT(i,j).
+The output should be base value + LUT(i,j).

-### A More Involved Application: GEMM
+### Your First Full-Size Application: GEMM
-A large part of this section is borrowed from the official [Spatial tutorial](http://spatial-lang.readthedocs.io/en/latest/tutorial/gemm.html).
-You can visit the Spatial GEMM example for more information.

 General Matrix Multiply (GEMM) is a common algorithm in linear algebra, machine learning,
 statistics, and many other domains.
 It provides a more interesting trade-off space than
 the previous tutorial, as there are many ways to break up the computation.
 This includes